diggahpl/SolaxCloud_to_Domoticz/README.md

 # SolaxCloud to Domoticz
-Get inverter data from Solax Cloud to the Domoticz
+Get inverter data from Solax Cloud using API to the Domoticz